valeriangalliat/vboxip/README.md

 ---------------

 1. Compile the executable with Microsoft JScript .NET compiler.
-A common compilation command is provided in `make.bat` but you may will to adapt it with your actual Microsoft .NET version and location.
+A common compilation command is provided in `make.bat` but you may want to adapt it with your actual Microsoft .NET version and location.

 1. Setup your VirtualBox instances to have a SSH server working, a user